Tunisia Country Report

 A state of emergency has been in effect since terrorist attacks took place in 2015.
 Nevertheless, the security threat from terrorism has significantly declined in recent years due to increased investment and capabilities.
 Militant attacks have occurred periodically in Tunis, but the main area of terrorist operations remains the central-western highlands in the vicinity of the Algerian border.
 The southern border is a designated militarized zone with high security due to cross-border smuggling and terrorist activities and the threat emanating from Libya.
 The deterioration of the Libyan security environment has led to a bolstering of defensive measures along the military buffer zone and maritime territories in Tunisia.

-Lone wolf terror attacks are also a threat in Tunis and other strategic areas, with recent incidents highlighting the triggers of socio-economic issues.
-Counterterrorism and security efforts have been prioritized, especially around areas frequented by tourists, although the potential for one-off attacks remains.
+Lone wolf terror attacks are also a threat in Tunis and other strategic areas.
+Current regional tensions following the Israel-Hamas conflict have resulted in an increased threat of lone-wolf attacks.
+Militant groups, such as the Islamic State (IS), have encouraged attacks targeting Israeli, Western, or Jewish interests, including in Tunisia.
+Counterterrorism and security efforts have been prioritized, especially around areas frequented by tourists.
 Other potential targets include government and police buildings, transport hubs, embassies, shopping centers, hotels, and resorts.

 Overland road travel may pose the highest threat to travelers, especially for those unfamiliar with local road and driving conditions.
 Tunisia is periodically affected by droughts, flooding, and sandstorms.
 Medical care is adequate for routine services.